 The colliery was entered through an adit in Furness Clough which was enclosed by a stone building and nearby was an earlier shaft.
 The computer reconstruction below illustrates this.
 From the mine entrance a path led up to the field below Heatherby on Diglee Road and this is where the ponies were grazed and stabled.
 Bungalows now stand on the site of this field.

 There is very little evidence of the mine today.
 The photograph below shows the site of the adit.

 Above, the view from the brickworks looking towards the mine adit.

 The brickworks in 2010 seen from the Clough.
 The tramway ran to the left of these buildings.

-The rear of the Fish and Chip shop at 53 Buxton Road in 2010.
+The rear of the Fish and Chip shop at 53 Buxton Road, photographed in 2010.
 The bricked up lower floor shows where the tramway ran beneath the building.The route of the tramway viewed from Buxton Road in 2010.
 The wooden gantry spanned the tracks.
 The iron bracket beneath the beam carried the haulage cable.This photograph, courtesy of Chris Simpson shows the canal wharf in 1907.
 The narrowboat is partly laden, perhaps with coal from Furness Clough.
 There are three tipplers alongside the boat to facilitate loading from the tramway wagons.
-The white heap is possibly limestone for there was a lime kiln at the brickyard site.
+The white heap is possibly limestone as there was a lime kiln at the brickyard site.
 The curved line in front of the limestone is probably the tramway track.

 Bridge 32, a photograph by Jack Hardman